Pronit21/Pronit21/README.md

 Hey there! 👋 I'm Pronit!!

-🌟 Fluent in English, Hindi, Oriya, and Bengali.
-Beginner in French.

 💻 Proficient in Java ☕, C, Python, HTML/CSS, and JavaScript 🔨.

 💾 Experienced with MySQL and MongoDB databases.

 🛠️ Worked with Express.js, React.js ⚛️, and Flask frameworks.

-📚 Completed courses in DSA, Network Security, DBMS, and Compiler Construction.

 🎾 Tennis enthusiast, gym-goer 💪, fiction book reader 📚, and coding aficionado 👩‍💻.

 🌃 Prefer Light Mode, night owl, and a tad of workaholic.

+🌟 Fluent in English, Hindi, Oriya, and Bengali.
+Beginner in French.

 📱 Connect with me on Twitter or check out my GitHub profile!